Munarivippu: Production

 R. S. Bhuvan who assisted R. K. Selvamani made his directorial debut with this film.

 Music

 The music was composed by Deva and lyrics written by Vaali.

 Reception

-The Indian Express wrote that director "could have done a better job on his screenplay and treatment and avoided the jerky narration and hotch-potch of situations".
+The Indian Express wrote that the director "could have done a better job on his screenplay and treatment and avoided the jerky narration and hotch-potch of situations".
+Kalki also reviewed the film.